Hayley Evetts

-Hayley Evetts (born 4 March 1976 in Birmingham, England) is an English singer, television presenter and stage actor, who rose to fame on the ITV talent show Pop Idol.
+Hayley Evetts (born 4 March 1976 in Birmingham, England) is an English singer, television presenter and stage actress, who rose to fame on the ITV talent show Pop Idol.

 Career

 Evetts first came to the attention of the public in 2001 when she appeared on Popstars.
 After failing to make either of the groups, later in that year she returned and auditioned for the first series of Pop Idol.
-She made the final 10 along with Will Young, Gareth Gates and the late Darius Danesh, eventually coming fifth.
+She made the final 10 along with Will Young, Gareth Gates and Darius Danesh, eventually coming fifth.

 The following year, Evetts presented Cruel Holiday for Sky TV.
 She also presented Popstars: The Rivals Extra on ITV2 alongside Dane Bowers.
 In 2003, she won the role of Sandy in Grease the Musical along with Jonathan Wilkes who played Danny.

 In 2011, she independently released a single, "Waste My Time".
 In 2012, Evetts successfully auditioned at the Manchester auditions of The X Factor and made it through to bootcamp, but just missed out to progress to judges' houses.